Paul Chambers considers Clint Eastwood’s latest film The Mule, reflecting on the actor and director’s legacy within the entertainment industry.

-There is an inevitability that, at the age of 88, any new film made by Clint Eastwood will be seen as a farewell to the art from that has made him one of entertainment’s most iconic figures.
+There is an inevitability that, at the age of 88, any new film made by Clint Eastwood will be seen as a farewell to the art form that has made him one of entertainment’s most iconic figures.
 But with his latest offering, The Mule, there is an undeniable sense of a man coming to terms with his legacy, of a person loosening the ties of the myth that has built up around him, to reveal the sensitivities and vulnerabilities of the man at the heart of it all.

 The Mule is based on the true story of 90-year-old Leo Sharp, a World War Two veteran who became one of America’s most prolific drug mules, transporting thousands of pounds of cocaine across the country for the Sinaloa Drug Cartel.
 While this scenario is evidently potent film material, the focus very quickly departs from what, on the surface, appear to be the obvious dramatic strengths of the story, to instead explore a character dealing with the damage that a pursuit for success has ravaged on his family.